romeerez/orchid-orm/packages/docs/src/guide/query-builder.md

 ## jsonSet

-Return a json value/object/array where a given value is set at the given path.
+Return a JSON value/object/array where a given value is set at the given path.
-Path is an array of keys to access the value.
+The path is an array of keys to access the value.
 ```ts
 const result = await Table
   .jsonSet('data', ['name'], 'new value')